 Prices vary according to the season but range from $98/night for a midweek warm season night to $118/night for weekend cold season night.
 That already reasonable price gets downright super-cheap when you add a few friends into the mix to share the costs.

-for exact rates and to check availability for any of the four yurts.
-For those interested in trying out a night in a yurt ahead of buying one yourself— all the yurts at Frost Mountain Yurts were made by Pacific Yurts
+Visit the website for exact rates and to check availability for any of the four yurts.
+For those interested in trying out a night in a yurt ahead of buying one yourself— all the yurts at Frost Mountain Yurts were made by Pacific Yurts.

 Want to read more about yurts?
 Check out these stories here on MNN: